PawanOsman/ChatGPT/README.md

 ## [Check the new Google Bard Chatbot!](https://github.com/PawanOsman/GoogleBard)

-# _29-MARCH-2023 Announcement_
+# _11-APRIL-2023 Update_

-We found a new way to use `text-davinci-003` now text completion hosted API is working
+We found a new way to use OpenAI API for free and now all API endpoints are working (text and chat completion, image generation).
+You can use the API by following the steps below:

-> ## _28-MARCH-2023 Announcement_
-> OpenAI patched the way we used to provide a free API, we are trying to find another way to back the API up again, join our discord server to stay updated

 ### If you have any questions or need assistance, please join [[Discord](https://discord.pawan.krd)]